Enhancing Fairness in Unsupervised Graph Anomaly Detection through Disentanglement: Proposed Method

 \subsection{Graph Anomaly Detection}

-In this phase, the primary objective is to detect anomalies unbiased to any demographic groups based on deterministic sensitive-irrelevant representations $\bar{\mathbf{Z}}_x = \boldsymbol{\mu}$.
-Due to anomalies typically significantly deviate the majority of samples, the reconstruction error is widely used to measure anomaly scores in prior studies~\cite{ding2019deep,fan2020anomalydae,shekhar2021fairod}.
-Thus, we introduce an additional decoder $f_{\phi}$ to evaluate anomalous node by reconstructing the input attributes $\mathbf{X}$ from sensitive-irrelevant representations $\bar{\mathbf{Z}}_x$.
-The anomaly score ${o}_i$ for node $v_i$ is defined as the corresponding reconstruction error:
+Next, the primary objective is to detect anomalies unbiased to any demographic groups based on deterministic sensitive-irrelevant representations $\bar{\mathbf{Z}}_x = \boldsymbol{\mu}$.
+Since anomalies typically significantly deviate from the majority of nodes, reconstruction error has been widely used to measure anomaly scores~\citep{ding2019deep,fan2020anomalydae,shekhar2021fairod}.
+Considering the potential bias in graph topology as demonstrated in previous studies \citep{rahman2019fairwalk,spinelli2021fairdrop,zhu2023devil}, we solely reconstruct node attributes and employ MLP as the backbone of the attribute decoder $f_{\phi}$ to mitigate the impact of biased topology during the message-passing process.
+The anomaly score ${o}_i$ is evaluated by reconstructing node attributes $\mathbf{X}$ from sensitive-irrelevant representations $\bar{\mathbf{Z}}_x$: